adamdeprince/cloudyfiles/README.md

 will be able to see a and b.

-We can test for set membership in cloudydict:
+We can test for set membership in cloudyfiles:

     'c' in d # should be true
     'q' in d # should be false